pivotal/docs-tap/tap-gui/configurator/concepts.hbs.md

 ## <a id="configurator"></a> Tanzu Developer Portal Configurator

 The Tanzu Developer Portal Configurator is the image that contains everything necessary to build a customized version of Tanzu Developer Portal.
-The Configurator includes a templated version of Tanzu Developer Portal, an internal registry of Tanzu Developer Portal plug-ins, and tools to enable the build process to incorporate external plug-ins.
+Configurator includes a templated version of Tanzu Developer Portal, an internal registry of Tanzu Developer Portal plug-ins, and tools to enable the build process to incorporate external plug-ins.

 ![Diagram of Tanzu Developer Portal Configurator, the included internal plug-in registry, and the customization process.](images/configurator-internal-external-plugins.png)